Residential Subdivision Performance Tool

 As in most matters, attention to scale often clears the air.
 What is ‘good’ urban design in a dense metropolitan environment can have disastrous effects in a residential suburb, a peri-urban area, an Italian hill-town, and so on.

 RSP assessment – it’s in the name – only uses criteria relevant to operate at the level of residential subdivision, what we normally think of as suburbia.
-The core modeller can be easily repurposed for Mixed-use, City-centre, et al (MUSP, CCSP, etc) by using criteria and relevant research backed evaluation for each.
+The core modeller can be easily repurposed for Mixed-use, City-centre, et al (MUSP, CCSP, etc) by using criteria and relevant research backed evaluation for those urban environments.
 What modelling at this scale doesn’t do (although it’s aware of them) is measure the interactions between adjacent land-use areas.
 Doing that is the purpose of wider-scale analysis using WFUE evaluation.

 Data visualisations are produced for each criteria (field function).
 Individual and composite data views map urban functionality showing clearly where, and by how much, each part of the design is working.
 An overall performance score is also calculated for the whole subdivision.